AB-655

 Key Takeaways

-• Expands the California-Mexico Border Relations Council to include a state Assembly member from a border district.
+• Expands the California-Mexico Border Relations Council to include state legislators from border districts.

-• Maintains the existing eight voting members from state agencies on the cross-border council.
+• Maintains the council's original structure with eight voting members from state departments.

 Summary